 Matthew Barney – Bildungsroman

-For this exhibition Barney has created a new layout and a narrative that goes from Facility of DECLINE (1991) through The CREMASTER Cycle (1994–2002) and DRAWING RESTRAINT 9 (2005) to River of Fundament (2014).
-The title of the exhibition, Bildungsroman, makes use of the literary term for a coming-of-age novel, thus reflecting how the constellation of works can be read as a journey in the shaping of Barney’s artistic practice.
+For this exhibition Barney created a new layout and a narrative that went from Facility of DECLINE (1991) through The CREMASTER Cycle (1994–2002) and DRAWING RESTRAINT 9 (2005) to River of Fundament (2014).
+The title of the exhibition, Bildungsroman, made use of the literary term for a coming-of-age novel, thus reflected how the constellation of works can be read as a journey in the shaping of Barney’s artistic practice.

 Curators: Gunnar B. Kvaran and Therese Möllenhoff